benders5e/benders5e/bender.md

 ##### Earth to Sand
 *Cost: 1 chi*
 You turn a 30-foot square area of earth in your bending range into sand.
 This area becomes difficult terrain.

-##### Sand spout
-*Cost: X chi*
-...

 ##### Sandstorm
 *Cost: 4 chi*
-You raise the sand around you and launch it into the air, creating a sandstorm that fills a cylinder  centered on you with radius and height equal to your bending range.
-Creatures in the area are blinded and must make a DC 10 Constitution saving throw.
-On a failure, the sand enters their lungs and they suffer 1 level of exhaustion (to a maximum of level 1).
+You raise the sand around you and launch it into the air, creating a sandstorm that fills a cylinder centered on you with diameter and height equal to your bending range.
+Creatures in the area are Blinded.

+Each target must make a DC 10 Constitution saving throw.
+On a failure, sand enters its lungs and it suffers 1 level of exhaustion (to a maximum of level 1).

 The sandstorm lasts until the start of your next turn.
 </div>